bribes/wordle-hacks/README.md

 localStorage.statistics=""
 ```

-Create a [issue](https://github.com/bribes/wordle-hacks/issues) if you're having a problem with the scripts.
+Create a [issue](https://github.com/bribes/wordle-hacks/issues) if you're having problems with the scripts.